 If you’re considering dental implants, the first step is to meet with Dr. Butler or Dr. Riffel.
 They will assess the bone at the proposed implant site to see if it is adequate for dental implants.
 If not, bone grafts may be recommended prior to or in conjunction with dental implants.

 Bone grafting is a highly successful procedure in most cases.
 It is also a preferable alternative to having missing teeth, diseased teeth, or tooth deformities.
 Bone grafting can increase the jawbone’s height or width and fill in voids and defects that have always been present or developed over time.

 There are essentially two basic ways in which bone grafting can positively impact the health and stability of the teeth:

-Jaw Stabilization – Bone grafting stabilizes and helps restore the jaw foundation for restorative or implant surgery.
-Deformities can also be corrected and the restructuring of the bone can provide added support.
+- Ridge Augmentation: Building up the jaw bone in an area that has been missing teeth will restore the jaw foundation prior to implant surgery.
+We can also correct deformities, and the restructuring of the bone can provide added support.

 - Ridge Preservation: We can use bone grafting to limit or prevent bone shrinkage following a tooth extraction, periodontal disease, or other invasive processes.

 How is Bone Grafting Performed?